 it says (legei)...what the object is the same as and from what it is different....
 And this logos that is alike true about the different and about the same, being carried through the self-moved without voice or sound, whenever it arises about the perceptible, and the circle of the Different going straight proclaims it to the whole soul, doxai and pisteis arise stable and true; but whenever in turn it is about the rational, and the circle of the Same, circling smoothly, reveals these things, nous and epistêmê are necessarily accomplished.
 (Timaeus 37a-c)

 Arguably here ‘doxai’ and ‘pisteis’ are meant as synonyms (with the ‘kai’ epexegetical): Plato gives no indication about how they might differ.
 Alternately perhaps pistis is one kind of doxa (a superior kind which can be stable and true, by comparison with some inferior kind – perhaps an allusion to the Divided Line’s distinction between pistis and eikasia).
-In either case, it is clear that pistis is again a response to an informant’s logos: this time, a silent logos uttered by the World-Soul to itself.
+In either case, pistis is clearly something akin to doxa, a belief, and here again it is a response to an informant’s logos: this time, to a silent logos uttered by the World-Soul to itself.

-In these three passages then, our prediction is borne out: when Plato chooses to refer to a doxa as pistis, he is plausibly emphasizing that it results from trust in an informant’s claim.
+In these three passages then, our prediction is borne out: when Plato chooses to refer to a belief as ‘pistis’, he is plausibly emphasizing that it results from trust in an informant’s claim.
 (Notably this is one function of the English ‘belief’ and ‘believe’: in ordinary speech ‘think’ is more common than ‘believe,’ but ‘believe’ is more natural when we are emphasizing trust in testimony, as in “Do you really believe he’ll be there?” when he said that he would.)

 There is only one other context in which Plato clearly uses ‘pistis’ to name a doxastic state: the Divided Line.
 I turn back now to that discussion, to see if the account of pistis we have derived can help us understand what he has in mind.